auth0/wordpress/readme.txt

 = When I install this plugin, will existing users still be able to login? =

-Yes.
-Read more about the requirements for that to happen in the Technical Notes.
+Yes, either allowing the WordPress login form to be displayed or by migrating existing users.
+See the **Technical Notes** section above.

 = What authentication providers do you support? =

-For a complete list look at https://docs.auth0.com/identityproviders

-= "This account does not have an email associated..." =

-If you get this error, make sure you are requesting the Email attribute from each provider in the Auth0 Dashboard under Connections -> Social (expand each provider).
-Take into account that not all providers return Email addresses for users (e.g. Twitter).
-If this happens, you can always add an Email address to any logged in user through the Auth0 Dashboard (or API).
-See Users -> Edit.

-= The form_title setting is ignored when I set up the dict setting =

-Internally, the plugin uses the dict setting to change the Auth0 widget title.
-When you set up the dict field it overrides the form_title one.

-To change the form_title in this case, you need to add the following attribute to the dict json:

-      {
-        signin:{
-            title: "The desired form title"
-        }
-      }
+See our [complete list of supported social and enterprise authentication providers](https://auth0 .com/docs/identityproviders).

 = How can I set up the settings that are not provided in the settings page? =

-We added a new field called "Extra settings" that allows you to add a json object with all the settings you want to configure.
+We added a new field called "Extra settings" that allows you to add a JSON object with all the settings you want to configure.
+For more information on what else can be configured, see the [Lock customization section in GitHub](https://github.com/auth0/lock#customization).

-Have in mind that all the "Extra settings" that we allow to set up in the plugin settings page will be overridden.
+= Is this plugin compatible with WooCommerce? =

+Yes, this plugin will override the default WooCommerce login forms with the Auth0 login form.

 = My question is not covered here; what do I do? =

 All is not lost!

-* If you're setting up the plugin for the first time or having issues after an upgrade, please review the [configuration page at auth0.com/docs](https://auth0.com/docs/cms/wordpress/configuration)
+* If you're setting up the plugin for the first time or having issues with users logging in, please review the [configuration](https://auth0.com/docs/cms/wordpress/configuration) and [troubleshooting](https://auth0.com/docs/cms/wordpress/troubleshoot) pages at [auth0.com/docs](https://auth0.com/docs/cms/wordpress/).
 * If you found a bug in the plugin code [submit an issue](https://github.com/auth0/wp-auth0/issues) or [create a pull request](https://github.com/auth0/wp-auth0/pulls) on [GitHub](https://github.com/auth0/wp-auth0/).
 * If you have questions about how to use Auth0 or the plugin, please [post on our community site](https://community .auth0.com/) or create a [support forum request here](https://wordpress.org/support/plugin/auth0).
 * You can also see additional documentation and answers on our [support site](https://support.auth0.com/).
-Customers on a paid Auth0 plan can submit trouble tickets for a fast response.
+Customers on a paid Auth0 plan can [submit a trouble ticket](https://support.auth0.com/tickets) for a fast response.

 == Changelog ==